Titalearn/EKS-CLUSTER-S3-BACKED-2025/README.md

   export AWS_DEFAULT_REGION= type your region

   run this command to check if the caller is now your user  "aws sts get-caller-identity"

+  now update the cluster again  change the region and cluster name to your own "aws eks update-kubeconfig --region us-east-1 --name demo"